n0-b-dy/dev-logs/informal_notes/What I learned in css.md

+# What I learned in CSS today

+So to start

-so in my words 90 viewport height takes up 90% of the viewable screen.
+so in my words 90 **viewport height** takes up 90% of the viewable screen.

-also to create a border i would just type border then a certian px to show how thick or thin i ant the line (smaller is thinner, bigger is thicker)
+also to create a **border** i would just type border then a certain px to show how thick or thin i ant the line (smaller is thinner, bigger is thicker)

 To make the contents or "elements" of a container or class move horizontally on the page with less coding